 You can spend your hard-earned (or inherited) cash in the longest shopping street in the world.
 And you’ll find many locals out on their luxury boats on Lake Zurich every weekend in summer.

 It might be a cliché but it does feel like it’s the life of the rich and famous.
 I do wonder how those in ‘regular’ or entry-level jobs manage to get by.

-For me Zurich is a city worth visiting once.
-A beautiful old town on a scenic lake with mountains nearby.
+For me, Zurich is a city worth visiting once.
+There is a beautiful old town on a scenic lake with mountains nearby.
 If you can’t afford to eat out (I couldn’t) you can probably still manage a tasty picnic by the lake and window shopping is always free.

 As for the Albanians, they still have a large presence in certain parts of town.
 Business seems to be going strong.
 Not much has changed.